Rich Action-semantic Consistent Knowledge for Early Action Prediction: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel ASCNet model by a teacher-student framework, utilizing the relational modeling of GNNs to model ASCK of partial videos with arbitrary progress levels.
+In this paper, we propose a novel RACK network under a teacher-student framework, mining rich ASCK of partial videos with arbitrary progress levels utilizing graph-based knowledge reasoning and knowledge distillation.
 Specifically, we build a bi-directional and a single-directional fully connected graph for the teacher and student networks, respectively.
 The teacher network with the bi-directional graph considers ASCK of partial videos with arbitrary progress levels.
-The student network with the single-directional graph captures ASCK among partial videos from lower progress levels to higher progress levels.
+The student network with the single-directional graph captures ASCK among partial videos from lower to higher progress levels.
 Also, it enriches their ASCK from the teacher network via distillation loss.
-In contrast to prior works, we consider ASCK among arbitrary partial videos and distill ASCK by the teacher and student networks and distillation loss.
-Extensive experiments have shown the effectiveness of explicitly modeling ASCK for predictions.
-However, due to the missing appearance features using optical flow images, the prediction of 10\% is unsatisfactory, which we will investigate in the future.
+In contrast to prior works, we model rich ASCK among arbitrary partial videos and distill ASCK by graph-based knowledge reasoning and the teacher-student framework.
+Extensive experiments have shown the effectiveness of explicitly modeling rich ASCK for predictions.
+Moreover, the proposed method can be easily extended to other high-level reasoning tasks, such as visual or dialog reasoning \cite{liang2022visual,zheng2019reasoning}, knowledge reasoning \cite{chen2020review}, and so on.
+However, the proposed method fails to predict similar activities with short durations and confusing backgrounds.
+We will explore a more profound investigation in the future.

 \ifCLASSOPTIONcompsoc